146) Melchizedek Overcomes Antichrist

 “Omri wrought evil in the eyes of the LORD, and did worse than all that were before him…his might [same as] giant that he shewed” (I Kings 16:24-28)

 Defining terms by biblical correlations rather than modern sensibilities / ignorance, we understand that Omri practiced hybridization.
-This was only about 200 years after Goliath and his incestuously produced giant brothers.
 Even David’s “mighty men” should be biblically defined as giants who converted to YHVH, like Abraham’s Amorite allies.
+This was only about 200 years after Goliath and his incestuously produced giant brothers, well within a pagan nation’s giant family lineage timeline.

-There is evidence of hybridized “giants, mighty men which were of old, men of renown” also continued by Ahab.
+There is evidence of hybridized “giants, mighty men which were of old, men of renown” bred by Ahab.

-It is in fact unreasonable to imagine that the children of Omri did not follow the standard royal practice of the time of maintaining the gods’ lineage and expression through incest.
-The pharaohs believed they were descended from the gods and incest was seen as acceptable so as to retain the sacred bloodline.
+It is in fact unreasonable to imagine that the children of Omri did not follow the standard royal practice of the time of maintaining the gods’ lineage and expression through incest like the Egyptian pharaohs who practiced incest as a matter of course to retain the sacred bloodline.

 The expectation is that Jezebel, as a Canaan queen, carried fallen angel genes in her bloodline which she passed to her offspring Ahab and Athaliah, whose incestuous mating produced 42-year-old Ahaziah whose genome carried giant genes from both parents, maximizing their effects.